 The thin sheets don’t require a lot of ink to saturate and there’s no feathering, which is perfect if you like to outline with a fineliner, then color in your drawing with alcohol markers.
 Colors go on smooth but may take a little longer to dry than some papers.
 This means that there is more blendability with Copics and other alcohol-based markers.

 The sheets are a little hard to tear out from the sturdy binding, which could be problematic for some people or if you wish to use them with a printer.
+There’s a good chance your pages will stick together and tear in the process (so watch out).
+They rip really easily especially when they are new because of how slick they are.
 If printing out an image on your paper is important to you, this is something you should consider.

 Pros and Cons